someobserver/recurgence/love/index.md

 ### recurgent responsibility

-there’s a <u>temptation</u> when you see the pattern of acceleration.
+there’s a temptation when you see the pattern of acceleration.

 to run the math forward.
 to try and predict a collapse,